How to Apply

 UIC students wishing to transfer from one degree to another either within CADA or to CADA from another college may submit the Intercollege Transfer Application.

 This application is for undergraduate students only.
 Eligibility for the School of Architecture, the School of Art and Art History, and the School of Design requires a UIC cumulative grade point average (GPA) of 2.75.
 The School of Theatre and Music requires a 2.50 UIC cumulative GPA for admission to its music and theatre programs, as well as an audition.
 Complete this form at least one semester in advance of the next eligible term.
+Applications are accepted through the last day of finals of the preceding semester.
+Decisions are released via email after final grades post, and those admitted will be required to confirm the degree change via email.

 Information about your declared academic program of study is available at majorreport.ilcollege2career.com.